ringcentral/ringcentral-api-docs/docs/presence/quick-start/c-sharp.md

 * Choose Console Application .Net Core -> App
 * Select Target Framework .NET Core 2.1
 * Add NuGet package RingCentral.Net (1.0.0) SDK
-* Add NuGet package RingCentral.Net.PubNubPCL SDK
 * Enter project name "Read_Presence"

 ### Edit the file Program.cs

 Be sure to edit the variables in ALL CAPS with your app and user credentials.
-Be sure to also set the recipient's phone number.

 ```dotnet
 using System;